 A contemporary of Holden, Edward H. Spicer, who, like Holden, had written and published a great deal on both the Yaqui Indians of Arizona and those of Sonora, Mexico told Castaneda, a Peruvian, "that the Indian societies of the Southwest were extremely isolationist, and that foreigners, especially those of Hispanic origin, were distrusted, even abhorred, by those Indians."
 Interestingly enough, on the use of Sacred Datura as introduced by Castaneda in his early works, Spicer is on record as saying "I know of no information or reference concerning Yaquis using Datura."

-Back to Holden himself and in a totally other vein, according to such sources as UFO investigator Thomas J. Carey and the Roswell Incident: Updated, on Saturday, July 5, 1947, he, Holden, and some students who were working sites and looking for signs of pre-Contact Indian occupation around Roswell stumbled across the second of the infamous Roswell impact sites where some sort of an object had crashed.
+Back to Holden himself and in a totally other vein, according to Roswell Incident: Updated, as well as such sources as UFO investigator Thomas J. Carey, on Saturday, July 5, 1947, Holden and some students who were working sites and looking for signs of pre-Contact Indian occupation around Roswell stumbled across the second of the infamous Roswell impact sites where some sort of an object had crashed.
 It has been said they are the ones who first reported to law enforcement officials the discovery of what they thought was the remains of a wrecked aircraft.
-Military personnel reportedly arrived soon afterward, cordoned off access to the site and escorted them out of the area.
+Military personnel reportedly had arrived at the crash site that night and cordoned off access to the crash scene.
+Holden and his students were immediately escorted them out of the area.
 Holden never really discussed the incident and it was well into his later years before he was actually even inteviewed on the subject.

-In December, 1947, a scientist friend of Holden's, not an anthropologist, but a vertebra paleontologist, by the name of C. Bertrand Schultz, a Professor of Geology and Paleontology at the University of Nebraska, presented at the 46th Annual Meeting of the American Anthropological Association held December 28-31, in Albuquerque.
+In December, 1947, a scientist friend of Holden's, a vertebra paleontologist by the name of C. Bertrand Schultz, a Professor of Geology and Paleontology at the University of Nebraska, presented at the 46th Annual Meeting of the American Anthropological Association held December 28-31, in Albuquerque.
 Holden attended the conference as well, putting the two of them together within six months of the alledged crash.
 In conversation with Holden at the conference Schultz tells him he had tried to meet him over the Fourth of July holiday earlier that year.
 Coincidently, the mysterious bio-searcher that assisted famed astronomer and meteorite hunter Dr. Lincoln La Paz figure out the object's trajectory by studying the burnt and wilted plants along it's suspected path was at the same conference.
 He was attending in hopes of hearing his friend Ruth F. Kirk present Aspects of Peyotism Among the Navajo.
-In that he and Holden knew each other and had participated in Roswell events, he became privy to the content of the conversation between Holden and Schultz.
+In that he and Holden knew each other and both had participated peripherally in Roswell events, he became privy to the content of the conversation between Holden and Schultz --- undermining in a sense Jane Holden Kelley's concerns with her father's decreased memory in later interviews.
+Holden was around 51 years old when he attended the American Anthropological Association meeting and actually a presenter at the conference, seemingly, at least in those days, far from having any problems about any memory impairment, early onset or otherwise.

-Some UFOlogists and Roswell researchers have Schultz going FROM Nebraska TO Roswell in July, 1947, but in reality the direction of his trip was just the opposite.
-He had been told that Holden was going to be at the Bonnell Site over the long weekend and since he was on his way TO Nebraska and had the time, thought he would go through Ruidoso to see what Holden was up to.
+Many Roswell researchers have Schultz going FROM Nebraska TO Roswell in July, 1947, but in reality his trip through Roswell was just the return portion of a much longer trip.
+That fact is is made quite clear in ROSWELL ARCHAEOLOGISTS: The Dirt Before The Dig.
+It is also made quite clear in the same souce that Schultz had been told Holden was going to be participating in field work over the long weekend west of Roswell and since he was on his way TO Nebraska and had the time, thought he would detour through Ruidoso to see what Holden was up to.
 There he was told Holden had taken a group of students on a field study near Roswell.
 Unable to find him he continued on to a site called the Arrowhead Ruin, an Indian pueblo dating from circa 1370 to 1450 located south of Santa Fe, New Mexico, between Glorietta and Pecos, then being worked by another colleague, William Pearce.
 Along the way he observed a series of military cordons blocking all the side roads on the western side of the highway as he headed north out of Roswell.
 However, since his eventual destination was Nebraska, he wasn't excessively over concerned about roads being blocked toward the west one way or the other.
 At the most, even though it just happened that weekend, not knowing anything about the Roswell Incident at the time, he attributed the military presence to no more than an exercise of some type.
 Only in retrospect did any of it take on any meaning.
-Did Holden reveal to Schultz the nature of what he saw in the mountains that morning near Roswell during the conference in Albuquerque in 1947?
-Conjecture would indicate the answer is yes in that it was Schultz that brought Holden to the public's attention initially.

 W. Curry Holden passed away on April 21, 1993, at the age of 96.